manishemi/manishemi.github.io/_posts/2021-05-02-Transformers.md

 | *Figure 1 : Tranformer - Model Architecture* |

-Encoder: The encoder composed of a stack of N indenticalm layers.
-Each layer has two sub-layer, one is multi-head self-attention mechanism and the second one is fully connected feed-forward network.
+Encoder: The encoder is composed of a stack of N identical layers.
+Each layer has two sub-layer, one is a multi-head self-attention mechanism and the second one is a fully connected feed-forward network.